dmbarbour/glas/docs/GlasDesign.md

          2 /\
           3  ()

-Direct representation of lists is inefficient for many use-cases, such as random access or double-ended queues.
-To enable lists to serve most roles, lists will often be represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
-This involves extending the earlier 'Node' type with array and binary fragments and logical concatenation, then accelerating list operations to slice or append large lists.
+Binary data is represented as a list of small integers (0..255).
+Direct representation of lists is inefficient for many use-cases, such as random access or double-ended queues or binaries.
+To enable lists to serve most sequential data roles, lists will often be represented using [finger tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_%28data_structure%29).
+This involves extending the earlier 'Node' type with array and compact binary fragments and logical concatenation, then providing built-in operators or accelerated functions to slice or append lists.

-To support larger-than-memory data, glas systems will also leverage content-addressed storage to offload volumes of data to disk.
-I call this pattern *Stowage*, and it will be heavily guided by program annotations.
-Stowage simplifies efficient memoization, and network communication in context of large data and structure-sharing update patterns.
-Stowage also helps separate the concerns of data size and persistence.
+To support larger-than-memory data, glas systems may leverage content-addressed storage to offload volumes of data to disk.
+I call this pattern *Stowage*.
+Stowage would generally be transparent, but guided by program annotations and potentially visible via reflection APIs.
+Stowage simplifies memoization, communication, and persistent storage of large structures.

 ## Applications and Programs

-This is rather involved (see [Glas Applications](GlasApps.md)).
-The general idea is that we define modules that define namespaces that describe second-class objects.
-The runtime adds effectful operations to the namespace, then integrates the application based on standard methods it defines, e.g. repeatedly evaluating a transactional 'step' method to represent background processing.
-The transaction loop has very nice systemic properties, albeit contingent on an optimizer.

-To support this, we must also develop a data type that effectively represents the modules, namespaces, and procedures.
-The proposed type for normal ".g" modules is a simple record of definitions with a trivial header.
-The application should be defined under 'app'.

-        g:(app:Namespace, MoreDefs)

-[Representation of the namespace](ExtensibleNamespaces.md) is sophisticated, so I'm developing it in a dedicated document.
-This is based on lazy rewriting of prefixes of names.
-Modulo constraints that names are represented by prefix-unique bitstrings and can be precisely identified, the namespace structure is effectively independent from what is defined within the namespace.

-The main remaining question is what a program or procedure should look like.
-I'm experiencing a bit of analysis paralysis on this matter.
-Some interesting possibilities include the [interaction calculus](https://github.com/VictorTaelin/Interaction-Calculus) or [grammar logic programming](GrammarLogic.md).
+A program is a value with a known interpretation.
+An application is a program with a known integration.
+In this context, the relevant knowledge must be embedded in the glas command line interface executable.
+I'm still exploring various design aspects - see [glas applications](GlasApps.md).
+But the general design direction of glas application model is:

+* *Applications as objects.* Apps may declare state and define methods, and they provide interfaces for integration.
+* *Incremental definition.* Apps can be defined in terms of tweaks to existing apps.
+Can abstract tweaks as mixins.
+* *Transactional operation.* Transactions may involve many methods and apps.
+Many effects are deferred until commit.
+* *Transaction loops.* Repeating transactions *optimize* into incremental computing, reactivity, and concurrency.
+* *Live coding.* Application code can be maintained at runtime by leveraging transactions and ephemeral references.
+* *Distributed computing.* Applications can model and maintain robust, resilient, distributed network overlays.

+The first points take inspiration from [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming), but first-class objects aren't implied.
+Any object references are *ephemeral* - scoped to a transaction - to simplify live coding and distributed computing.
+Transactional operation and distributed computing also have a significant effect on effects APIs and state models.

+I'm still exploring how to express methods.
+Procedural expression of behavior is an awkward fit for incremental computing of distributed transactions, e.g. requiring careful attention to reentrancy.
+This can be mitigated, but I'm exploring alternative paradigms.

 ## Language Modules

-Language modules have a simple naming convention, e.g. global module language-xyz provides the compiler function for files with extension ".xyz".
-The language module must represent an application with a simple `Data -> Data` function with limited effects:
+Language modules have a simple naming convention, e.g. the global module language-xyz defines an application that provides a single-step `compile : Data -> Data` method.
+This method has limited access to *log* and *load* effects, ensuring a deterministic result that depends only on input data and module system state.

-* *load:ModuleRef* - We can request the runtime to provide the compiled value from another module.
-This may fail, in which case reason for failure is implicitly reported via the log.
-Dependency graph must be acyclic (this is checked).
+* *load(ModuleRef)* - We can request the runtime to provide the compiled value from another module.
+This may observably fail, e.g. if the requested module is not found or cannot be compiled.
+Cyclic dependencies between modules are forbidden and are treated as divergent.
 ModuleRef can be:
   * *global:String* - a global module, i.e. based on a configured search path
   * *local:String* - a local module, i.e. same folder as file being compiled
-* *log:Message* - We can write messages for the developer while we compile, e.g. to indicate progress, warnings, or errors.
+* *log(Message)* - We can write messages for the developer while we compile, e.g. to indicate progress, warnings, or errors.
 Returns unit.
-Messages should be dictionaries, not plain text, and the runtime might implicitly add some debug context to messages.
+Messages should be structured records to simplify extension, or plain old data.

-Languages benefit from associated tools, such as REPLs, linters, intellisense, decompilers, etc..
-We will need to develop some conventions around this, perhaps association of global modules based on names like repl-xyz or exporting a cluster of functions from language-xyz.
+Languages benefit from many other associated tools such as REPLs, linters, intellisense, decompilers, etc..
+I assume these would be defined as separate apps but might import or reuse code from the language module.

 ## Automated Testing

-As a simple convention, modules whose names start with "test-" are treated as test programs.
-This includes local modules within a folder module, even if they don't contribute to the public result.
-We can develop tools to automatically compile and run tests and maintain a distribution health report.
+As a simple convention, modules whose names start with "test-" are interpreted as test programs.
+This includes local modules within a folder that don't contribute to a public result.
+Tests can also be supported via compile-time evaluation of assertions (by the language module), but separation is more suitable for fuzz testing, long-running tests, and allowing tools to prioritize tests based on a known history of failures.

-A test program can be expressed as a `unit -> unit` pass/fail function with limited effects:
+A test application should define a single-step pass/fail 'run' method with limited effects.
+Something like:

-* *log* and *load* - same as language modules
+* *log* and *load* - same as behavior in language modules
-* *fork(N)* - return a non-deterministic choice of natural numbers in range 1..N.
+* *fork(N)* - non-deterministic choice of natural number less than N

-Use of *fork* supports fuzz testing and expressing multiple tests as a single program.
-To support multi-tests, a simple convention might be that the first several forks up to some quota are exhaustively tested.
-The quota can be adjusted via annotation.

-Due to limited effects, testing an interactive application may involve simulating the environment (filesystem, network, user, etc.).
-Ideally we'll swiftly develop a reusable, tunable sandbox environments for testing.
-Of course, conventional integration testing is still feasible, but wouldn't be automated in the above sense.

-## Applications

-The [transaction loop](GlasApps.md) is the default application model for glas systems.
-This model has nice properties for live coding, reactive systems, extensibility, and scaling.
-It is also aligns well with [grammar-logic programming](GrammarLogicProg.md), which implicitly requires transaction-like backtracking of effects.
-But it does complicate performance.

-Other useful application models include staged applications and binary extraction.
-These are roughly described with the [glas command line interface](GlasCLI.md).
+Here 'fork' serves roles in fuzz testing and representing multiple tests with one module.
+Annotations could provide some extra guidance on priorities and quotas for tests.
+Test tools may allow users to provide patterns of fork choices to select tests or subsets thereof.

+*Note:* Although a test application cannot directly interact with the environment (e.g. filesystem or network), it should be feasible to simulate and fuzz the environment.

 ## Performance